Managing Kubernetes Add-ons: Argo CD or Terraform?

 Day 2 and beyond

-• Updates, rollbacks, drift repair, and multi-cluster fan-out happen through Argo CD.
-Skyhook provides a single dashboard for health, history, and controls.
+- Updates, rollbacks, drift repair, and multi-cluster fan-out all happen through Argo CD under the hood.
+Skyhook surfaces health, sync status, and history in one place.

-Result: you keep the power of Terraform and Argo CD, while avoiding the boilerplate and drift wars that usually come with a home-grown setup.
+The result: you get the power of Terraform for infrastructure and Argo CD for in-cluster operations, without the boilerplate and drift wars that come with wiring it all together yourself.

 Further reading